-Once fully implemented, the CDRH reorganization will generate efficiencies that will allow us to more fully realize the FDA and CDRH's public health mission and vision.
-The reorganization will integrate CDRH's premarket and postmarket program functions along product lines allowing our experts to leverage their knowledge to optimize decision-making across the product life cycle.
+The CDRH reorganization generates efficiencies that allow us to more fully realize the FDA and CDRH's public health mission and vision.
+The reorganization integrates CDRH's premarket and postmarket program functions along product lines allowing our experts to leverage their knowledge to optimize decision-making across the product life cycle.
 This type of structure consolidates and integrates many of the current aspects of product review, quality, surveillance and enforcement into a new, team-based approach.

 Historically, CDRH has been organized according to the stage of the product's life cycle—premarket review, postmarket surveillance, and compliance—rather than holistically by the type of product being regulated.
-Although that structure allows employees to become specialized by function, it does not always promote the type of communication and collaboration that is proving essential to the continuously evolving innovation of medical devices.
+Although that structure allowed employees to become specialized by function, it did not always promote the type of communication and collaboration that is proving essential to the continuously evolving innovation of medical devices.

-The goal of the CDRH reorganization is to improve organizational efficiencies to better meet public health needs.
-Once fully implemented, CDRH's premarket and postmarket program functions will be integrated along product lines.
-This type of structure consolidates and integrates many of the current aspects of product review, quality, surveillance and enforcement into a new, team-based approach.
-Rather than assessing a device only at one point in time—for instance, to evaluate whether a device meets the standard for approval, or to evaluate postmarket data involving a device safety signal—reviewers, compliance officers and other experts would work in teams responsible for device oversight throughout the product's development and commercialization.
+The CDRH reorganization improves organizational efficiencies to better meet public health needs.
+CDRH's premarket and postmarket program functions will be integrated along product lines.
+This structure consolidates and integrates many of the current aspects of product review, quality, surveillance and enforcement into a new, team-based approach.
+Rather than assessing a device only at one point in time—for instance, to evaluate whether a device meets the standard for approval, or to evaluate postmarket data involving a device safety signal—reviewers, compliance officers and other experts work in teams responsible for device oversight throughout the product's development and commercialization.

-During implementation, each office within the current Center structure will undergo some change to better support and advance CDRH's public health mission and vision.
+Each office within the current Center structure underwent some change to better support and advance CDRH's public health mission and vision.

 Office of Product Evaluation and Quality (OPEQ)

-- Establish the Office of Product Evaluation and Quality (OPEQ) – combines the Office of Compliance, Office of Device Evaluation, Office of Surveillance and Biometrics, and the Office of In Vitro Diagnostics and Radiological Health into one super office focused on a Total Product Lifecycle approach to medical device oversight.
-(Completed May 1, 2019)
+- Established the Office of Product Evaluation and Quality (OPEQ) – combined the Office of Compliance, Office of Device Evaluation, Office of Surveillance and Biometrics, and the Office of In Vitro Diagnostics and Radiological Health into one super office focused on a Total Product Lifecycle approach to medical device oversight.

-- Establish the Office of Policy – establishes the Office of Policy which will have two teams, the Guidance, Legislation and Special Projects Team and the Regulatory Documents and Special Projects Team.
+- Established the Office of Policy – has two teams, the Guidance, Legislation and Special Projects Team and the Regulatory Documents and Special Projects Team.
 There are no changes in CDRH Policy functions.
-(Completed March 18, 2019)

-- Establish the Office of Strategic Partnerships and Technological Innovation – combines the Science & Strategic Partnerships, Digital Health, Standards, Health Informatics and Innovation teams.
+- Established the Office of Strategic Partnerships and Technological Innovation – combined the Science & Strategic Partnerships, Digital Health, Standards, Health Informatics and Innovation teams.
 There are no changes in functions within the different teams.
-(Completed March 18, 2019)

-- Realign Management Services within the Center – ensures administrative functions in CDRH are optimally aligned, structured, and deliver excellent service.
+- Realigned Management Services within the Center – ensuring administrative functions in CDRH are optimally aligned, structured, and deliver excellent service.

-- Streamline the Center's Communication Function – combines the internal and external communication functions, including CDRH ExecSec and Speaker Liaison, into the renamed Division of Communication in the Office of Communication and Education, and creates an Internal Communication Branch.
+- Streamlined the Center's Communication Function – combined the internal and external communication functions, including CDRH ExecSec and Speaker Liaison, into the renamed Division of Communication in the Office of Communication and Education, and created an Internal Communication Branch.

-Once implementation is complete at the end of September 2019, some points of contact within CDRH will change.
-As implementation occurs, changes to contact information will be updated on CDRH's in CDRH's Management Directory and communicated through the review offices.
+The reorganization did impact some points of contact within CDRH.
+Changes to contact information are available in CDRH's Management Directory and communicated through the review offices.